heseltime/daily-reports/README.md

 ## The Idea

+Go to the setup :wrench: section to give it a try with your own reporting-like task, on your own machine/with your own OpenAI API Key, once you have the idea :bulb:

 ### Use case

 I have a collection of daily reports in a folder somewhere, let's say they all follow the filename format "yyyymmdd.txt", so we know what month they pertain to, and I want to generate an LLM progress report mostly in third person, the type may or may not be asked for consultancy work or any job, here with a slant towards software engineering.

-I want to run a program that takes care of the content accurately and in the style I like, even perform some simple summation (this type of math an LLM can currently certainly already do) of hours worked (included in the daily report).
+I want to run a program that takes care of the content accurately but flexibly and in the style I like, even perform some simple summation (this type of math an LLM can currently certainly already do) of hours worked (included in the daily report), thus automating away the monthly task and also doing the simple by-handy tallying of (billable, typically) hours worked.

 Daily report example:

 > TODO

+So imagine 20 or so of these at the end of a month and now you need to submit your progress report.

 The output per month should be:

 > TODO

+This is the manual progress report example, compare the LLM-example below!
+(Spoiler: The LLM one is just as good as my bored and haphazard effort at a slightly boring task, probably better.)

 ### Tools

 Let's use the OpenAI python package to call the chat [completion API](https://platform.openai.com/docs/api-reference/chat).
 OpenAI also has a [quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python) about this topic to get you up to speed, with a quick virtual environment/python installation primer included.

-## Here's the Setup
+## Here's the Setup :wrench:

 ### Just clone this repo, get an OpenAI API Key and set up a virtual environment for the two external packages used